RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 Use this "Study Case - Effects, Risks, Origins" folder to understand how to connect social network analysis, data analysis, and the warning signs of a situation with timelines, suspicious traits, and activities to create cases.
 - Combined with the mathmatical and statistical anomalies, we can connect it to then the traits, origins, and signs of disinformation operations and coercive control.
 - Through this folder, there can be an understanding of how multiple layers and companies are used in the private sector for social media and online, escalating and originating to in-person disinformation/influence operations.
+- We provide this research for further benefit without needing to start from scratch.

 Though usually studies on bots are in the public rather than private sector, anyone with enough motive and resources can obtain these technologies to harm someone today.
 As these services and experiences of harm increase, so do the volumes and capabilities from these operations.
   - See "<a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/-%20Study%20Case%20-%20Effects%2C%20Risks%2C%20Origins/OSINT%20Private%20Sector%20Operation-Origins/-%20Other%20Cases%20Private%20Sector">Other Cases Private Sector</a>" under OSINT Private Sector Operations to see some growing examples of other women, often actresses, models, partners of figures, and socialites due to the similar language and strategies, harmed from online and in-person operations.